carbon-language/carbon-lang/llvm/docs/YamlIO.rst

   };

-With the above, if you used MyList as the data type in your native data structures, then then when converted to YAML, a flow sequence of integers will be used (e.g. [ 10, -3, 4 ]).
+With the above, if you used MyList as the data type in your native data structures, then when converted to YAML, a flow sequence of integers will be used (e.g. [ 10, -3, 4 ]).